 Valvoline does state inspections at select service locations, a corporate customer service representative said.
 The representative recommended that you contact your local Valvoline to find out if it offers inspections.
 If it does not, an associate should be able to tell you if there are other service centers in the area that do.

-For more about Valvoline’s state inspection services, we contacted Valvoline Instant Oil Change and Valvoline Express Care locations across the U.S. Our research focused on states that require annual or biennial inspections, namely Delaware, Massachusetts, Missouri, New Hampshire, New York, Pennsylvania, and Texas.
-About 60% of the Valvoline service centers we contacted — those in Missouri, New Hampshire, New York, and Texas — said they offer state safety and emissions tests.
-All of the locations we contacted in Delaware, Massachusetts, and Pennsylvania said they do not offer inspections.
+For more about Valvoline’s state inspection services, we contacted Valvoline Instant Oil Change and Valvoline Express Care locations across the U.S. Our research focused on the 17 states that require annual or biennial inspections.
+These states include:

 Costs for state inspections vary widely based on a few factors, including:

-- The type and age of your vehicle.
-Inspection requirements may differ by vehicle class and are typically more extensive for older cars.
+- The type and age of your vehicle — inspection requirements are typically more extensive for older cars

 - Whether the state requires emissions testing in addition to a safety inspection